Supply Chain Challenges in Fashion: What Brands Need to Know in 2026

 The fashion industry is heavily reliant on raw materials, such as cotton, wool, silk, and leather, to name a few.

-However, the sourcing of these materials has become increasingly difficult in recent years due to various factors, including environmental concerns, geopolitical issues, and trade restrictions.
+However, sourcing these materials has become increasingly difficult in recent years due to various factors, including environmental concerns, geopolitical issues, and trade restrictions.

 One of the biggest challenges in sourcing raw materials is the lack of transparency in the supply chain.